karinayordi/ResourceG/README.md

 </p>

 <h2>What is an Azure Resource Group?</h2>
-In Azure, a resource is an entity managed by Azure.
-Virtual machines, virtual networks, and storage accounts are all examples of Azure resources.

-<img src="https://i.imgur.com/nRb0d6w.png" alt="Azure Logo">
-</p>
 Each resource in Azure must belong to a resource group.
 A resource group is a logical container that associates multiple resources so you can manage them as a single entity—based on lifecycle and security.
 For example, you can create or delete resources as a group if the resources share a similar lifecycle—such as the resources for an N-tier application.
 In other words, everything that you create, manage, and deprecate together is associated within a resource group.

+<img src="https://i.imgur.com/nRb0d6w.png" alt="Azure Logo">
+</p>

-To learn more about Azure Resource Group i will recommend you this page https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/get-started/how-azure-resource-manager-works
+To learn more about Azure Resource Group i recommend this page https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/get-started/how-azure-resource-manager-works

 <h2>How to create an Azure Resource Group?</h2>